xtarantulz/yii2-input-img-preview/README.md

 yii2-input-img-preview
 =============

-The module is razšireniem ElFinder Input.
+The module is expansion ElFinder Input.
 If you use a text field to add pictures displayed thumbs.

 Installation
 ------------